-Trump's pick to be top diplomat breaks with him in key ways
+Trump's pick for top diplomat breaks from him in many ways

 Trump sent chills through much of Europe when he suggested the U.S. might not defend its NATO allies if they came under attack, unless they’d contributed enough to the alliance’s collective defense costs.

-He later qualified his comments, while insisting the alliance’s future is dependent on other members paying their fair share.
+He later qualified his comments, while insisting NATO’s future depended on members paying their fair share.

-Tillerson offered an ironclad commitment to NATO’s Article 5, which obligates the allies to treat an attack on one as an attack on all.
-If a NATO member is invaded, the oil man said, the U.S. would join other members in coming to its aid.
+Tillerson offered ironclad support for NATO’s Article 5, which obligates the allies to treat an attack on one as an attack on all.
+If a NATO member is invaded, the oil man said, the U.S. would join other members in coming to its defense.

 “The Article 5 commitment is inviolable, and the U.S. is going to stand behind that commitment,” Tillerson said.